hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

 ### Negation

-Negation is formed using the adverb "ikke" (not), which comes after the finite verb in main clauses and before the finite verb in subordinate clauses:
+Negation is formed using the adverb “ikke” (not), which comes after the finite verb in main clauses and before the finite verb in subordinate clauses:

-- **Jeg spiser ikke æbler** (I don't eat apples)
+- **Jeg spiser ikke æbler** (I don’t eat apples)
-- **Jeg ved, at han ikke spiser æbler** (I know that he doesn't eat apples)
+- **Jeg ved, at han ikke spiser æbler** (I know that he doesn’t eat apples)

 ### Questions